joshbegley/nyt-latest/README.md

 `The mayor and cultural institutions agree to require vaccinations as coronavirus cases rise with the spread of the Delta variant.`\
 https://nytimes.com/2021/08/16/arts/design/nyc-museums-vaccine-required.html?searchResultPosition=3

 **You May Have to Show Proof of Vaccination in N.Y.C.
-Starting Today.
+Starting Tomorrow.
 Here's How.**\
 `As of Aug.
-16, indoor dining, fitness and entertainment venues must check for vaccination status.`\
+17, indoor dining, fitness and entertainment venues must check for vaccination status.`\
 https://nytimes.com/interactive/2021/08/16/nyregion/nyc-vaccine-mandate.html?searchResultPosition=4

 **School Is Starting.
 Can Children Stay Safe From Covid-19?**\